IN UNISON Scholars

 Essence Williams, violin

 As a full-time, third-year member of the St. Louis Symphony Youth Orchestra, Essence Williams is excited to be joining the IN UNISON Program as a 2024 Scholar.
 At the age of twelve, Essence started playing the violin.
 Since then, she has come to love the instrument even more.
 Williams is currently an incoming Sophomore at Saint Louis University (SLU).
 At SLU, Essence is pursuing Speech, Language, and Hearing Sciences with plans of becoming a Speech Language Pathologist.
 She is also a music minor.
 Outside of orchestra, Essence is heavily involved in music.
 Williams recently concluded her last year as a member of the Young People’s Symphonic Orchestra at Webster University’s Community Music School in 2023.
 Previously, Williams was a member of the Young People’s Concert Orchestra for two years at CMS.
 Shortly after she began playing her instrument, Williams joined the Gateway Music Outreach (GMO) program led by James McKay.
 Through GMO, Williams has earned many opportunities to collaborate with established artists, such as multiple Grammy Award winner Michael McDonald and Grammy-nominated duo Black Violin.
 She has also had opportunities to work with soul singer, Brian Owens and upcoming artist, Malena Smith.
-For the past six years, Essence has been a member of the SLSO’s Peer to Peer Program alongside GMO.
+For the past six years, Essence has been a member of the SLSO’s Peer to Peer alongside GMO.
 She has had the chance to participate in masterclasses with SLSO violinists Joo Kim and David Halen.
-Now, Essence is excited for her third year as a YO mentor in the Peer-to-Peer Program.
+Now, Essence is excited for her third year as a YO mentor in Peer to Peer.
 Essence is incredibly grateful for all the opportunities that she has received.

 “My goal in life is to help and inspire others through my future career in Speech Language Pathology combined with music therapy.
 I am deeply committed to making a positive impact on others’ lives by using my passion and skills in both fields.
 By blending these disciplines, I aim to support individuals in overcoming communication difficulties while enhancing their quality of life through the therapeutic power of music.
 Becoming an IN UNISON Scholar would help support my music studies financially and professionally, providing resources for classes, textbooks, and instrument maintenance, while continuing to give back to my community.”